 Unsanitized input is a very common type of SQL Injection attack.
 And it occurs when cybercriminals provide user input that is not properly sanitized for characters that should escape.
 Also, in some cases, the input isn’t validated to be the type that is correct or as expected.

 For instance, an eCommerce website might request the user’s account number in a web form and send that to the DB to pull up the associated account information.
-If the app builds a SQL query string dynamically with the account number the user provided, it might look something like:
+If the app builds a SQL query string dynamically with the account number the user provided, it might look something like this:

 SELECT * FROM customer_data WHERE account_number = ‘“ + user_Provided_AccountNumber +”’;